 The condensed financial statements reflect all adjustments (consisting only of normal and recurring adjustments unless indicated otherwise) that are, in the opinion of management, necessary for the fair presentation of the Partnership's financial position and operating results for the interim period.
 Interim period results are not necessarily indicative of the results for the calendar year.
-Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations for additional information.
-Per-unit information is calculated by dividing the earnings or loss applicable to holders of the Partnerships common units by the weighted average number of units outstanding.
-Certain amounts in the 2002 financial statements have been reclassified to conform with the 2003 presentation.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information.
+Per-unit information is calculated by dividing the income applicable to holders of the Partnership's common units by the weighted average number of units outstanding.

 The accompanying financial statements reflect the combination completed on January 31, 2003 and accounted for using the purchase method of accounting.
-In accordance with the purchase method of accounting, Dorchester Hugoton was designated as the accounting acquirer.
+In accordance with the purchase method of accounting, Dorchester Hugoton was designated as the accounting acquiror.
 Under the purchase method of accounting, the Partnership used the market price of Dorchester Hugoton's partnership units on the last day of trading, adjusted for the liquidating distribution to Dorchester Hugoton Unitholders, to determine the value of the Republic and Spinnaker oil and gas properties merged into the Partnership.
-Such method increased the historic book values of the oil and gas properties of Republic and Spinnaker by approximately \$192,000,000 which increased the Partnership's quarterly depletion.
-See the Partnership's Form 8-K filed on April 15, 2003 and Note 4 of the Notes to Condensed Financial Statements and Critical Accounting Policies for more details.
+Such method increased the historic book values of the oil and gas properties of Republic and Spinnaker by approximately \$192,000,000, which increased the Partnership's quarterly depletion.
+See the Partnership's Form 8-K filed on April 15, 2003 and Note 4 for more details.

 Prior to January 31, 2003, the Partnership had no combined operations.
-In these circumstances, the Partnership is required to present, discuss and analyze the financial condition and results of operations of Dorchester Hugoton, the accounting acquirer, for the three month and nine month periods ended September 30, 2002 and the financial condition and results of operations of the Partnership for the three month and nine month periods ended September 30, 2003, which includes the financial condition and results of operations for Dorchester Hugoton for the one month period ended January 31, 2003 and the financial condition and results of operations for the Partnership for the eight month period ended September 30, 2003.
+In these circumstances, the Partnership is required to present, discuss and analyze the financial condition and results of operations of Dorchester Hugoton, the accounting acquiror, for the one month period ended January 31, 2003 combined with the financial condition and results of operations for the Partnership for the two month period ended March 31, 2003 and results of operations of the Partnership for the three month period ended March 31, 2004.

 2. CONTINGENCIES: In January 2002, some individuals and an association called Rural Residents for Natural Gas Rights, referred to as RRNGR, sued Dorchester Hugoton, Ltd., Anadarko Petroleum Corporation, Conoco, Inc., XTO Energy Inc., ExxonMobil Corporation, Phillips Petroleum Company, Incorporated and Texaco Exploration and Production, Inc. Dorchester Minerals Operating LP, owned directly and indirectly by our general partner, now owns and operates the properties formerly owned by Dorchester Hugoton.
 These properties contribute a major portion of the Net Profits Interests amounts paid to the Partnership.
 The suit is currently pending in the District Court of Texas County, Oklahoma and discovery is underway by the plaintiffs and defendants.
 The individuals and RRNGR consist primarily of Texas County, Oklahoma residents who, in residences located on leases use natural gas from gas wells located on the same leases, at their own risk, free of cost.
 The plaintiffs seek declaration that their domestic gas use is not limited to stoves and inside lights and is not limited to a principal dwelling as provided in the oil and gas lease agreements with defendants in the 1930s to the 1950s.
-Plaintiffs' claims against defendants include failure to prudently operate wells, violation of rights to free domestic gas, violation of irrigation gas contracts, underpayment of royalties, a request for an accounting, and fraud.
+Plaintiffs' claims against defendants include failure to prudently operate wells, violation of rights to free domestic gas, violation of irrigation gas contracts, underpayment of royalties, a request for accounting, and fraud.
 Plaintiffs also seek certification of class action against defendants.
 Dorchester Minerals Operating LP believes plaintiffs' claims are completely without merit.
 In July 2002, the defendants were granted a motion for summary judgment removing RRNGR as a plaintiff.
 Based upon past measurements of such gas usage, Dorchester Minerals Operating LP believes the damages sought by plaintiffs to be minimal.
 An adverse decision could reduce amounts the Partnership receives from the Net Profits Interests.